banerjee-souvik/parcel-pilot/design.md

 # design.md

 Why the product looks and behaves the way it does.
-Mocks live in `design/parcel-pilot.pen` (Pencil).
+Mocked in Pencil during planning (not a repo artifact — the design tool, not a committed file).
 Companion to `decisions.md`, which covers the technical calls.

 ## What's actually in the product